Elvian School

 The Elvian School was a private school in Reading, Berkshire, United Kingdom run by the Licensed Trade Charity as a co-educational, non-denominational Christian school.
 It was previously the Roman Catholic boys' school Presentation College, Reading, until it went into administration in 2004.
 In March 2010 it was announced that the school would close at the end of the academic year.

 History

 The school opened in 1931 as Presentation College, Reading, an independent boys' day school run by the Presentation Brothers.
 In May 2003, the Presentation Brothers made the highly controversial decision to close the school the following summer.
 However, due to the "Save Pres" campaign by staff and students, the Presentation Brothers reversed the decision and the school was transferred to a trust.
 However, in mid-2004 the school went into administration and was taken over by the Licensed Trade Charity and became the Elvian School.
 The final headteacher of the school was Paul Bevis.

-On Sunday, 14 June 2009, one of the school's students, 15-year-old Nicholas Rice, died in an air collision incident over Sutton Courtenay, Oxfordshire.
-His Grob Tutor aeroplane collided with a civilian glider, during an Air Experience Flight.
-The pilot of the Grob Tutor, 62-year-old Michael Blee, was also killed, while the pilot of the glider, Henry Freeborn, parachuted to safety and survived.